anirudhadargar/Journal/README.md

+## 8th May
+- Stand up meet with all team members.
+- Completed scripting of 2 test cases from QIS-20643.

 ## 7th May
 - Watched the recordings of ICPM-59525 and got a fair idea of the feature.
 - Understood the concept of subcontracto invoice aging report and how it is generated.